TheTacoBytes/AckBot/README.md

 ## Installation
 ### Prerequisites
 - ROS 2 Humble
-- A Raspberry Pi 4
+- A Raspberry Pi 4 With Ubuntu 22.04
 - Colcon build system

 ### Clone the Repository and Set Up the Workspace